mattcoleanderson/obsidian-dynamic-text-concealer/README.md

 # Obsidian Conceal Plugin

-An [Obsidian](https://obsidian.md) plugin to dynamically replace replace content of a note using user defined Regular Expressions.
+An [Obsidian](https://obsidian.md) plugin to dynamically replace content of a note using user defined Regular Expressions.

 ## Use Cases